-You know, a recipe is not truly perfect until you’ve added your own touch to it.
+A recipe is not perfect until you’ve added your touch.
 That’s why we encourage you to play with your food.
-Call to your inner chef come out and play and change up this Papaya Salad recipe.
+Call your inner chef to come out and play and change up this Papaya Salad recipe.
 Here are some ideas:

 - Blend in other fresh shellfish like lobster or scallops

 - Skip the shellfish and top with seared and spicy flank steak

 - 3 scallions cut into long matchstick-like pieces